-You learn from a team of international scholars whose teaching and research are based on the concept of responsible enterprise, which entails an ethical approach to managing organisations and their social and environmental impacts.
+You will learn from a team of international scholars whose teaching and research are based on the concept of responsible enterprise, which entails an ethical approach to managing organisations and their social and environmental impacts.

-The MA course is particularly suited for those wanting a range of options across Arts subjects, but who want to give most of their attention to Management.
-For those interested in studying Management alongside Science subjects, the BSc in Management may be of interest instead of the MA.
+The MA course is particularly suited for those wanting a range of options across Arts subjects, but who want to give most of their attention to management.
+For those interested in studying management alongside science subjects, the BSc in Management may be of interest instead of the MA.

-If you started this programme in 2019, you can find information about 2019 entry on the 2019 Management MA page.
 Information about all programmes from previous years of entry can be found in the archive.

 These grades are the overall standards required to consider you for entry.
 Find out more about Standard, Minimum and Gateway entry requirements using academic entry explained and see which entry requirements you need to look at using the entry requirements indicator.

-Standard entry grades: AAAAB
+- Standard entry grades: AAAAB

-Minimum entry grades: AABB
+- Minimum entry grades: AABB

-Gateway entry grades: BBBB
+- Gateway entry grades: BBBB

-Standard entry grades: AAA
+- Standard entry grades: AAA

-Minimum entry grades: ABB
+- Minimum entry grades: ABB

-Standard entry grades: 38 (HL 6,6,6)
+- Standard entry grades: 38 (HL 6,6,6)

-Minimum entry grades: 36 (HL 6,5,5)
+- Minimum entry grades: 36 (HL 6,5,5)

-We accept a wide range of qualifications for entry on to our programmes, please see our entry requirements for more information.
+We accept a wide range of qualifications for entry on to our programmes.
+Please see our entry requirements for more information.

 For degrees combining more than one subject, the subject with the higher entry requirements determines the grades you need.
 You will also need to meet any further subject specific entrance requirements as outlined on their pages.

-If English is not your first language you will need an overall IELTS score of 7.0, with a minimum score of 6.5 in each component (Reading, Writing, Listening and Speaking), or an equivalent English Language qualification.
+If English is not your first language, you will need an overall IELTS score of 7.0, with a minimum score of 6.5 in each component (Reading, Writing, Listening and Speaking), or an equivalent English language qualification.How to apply

 You will take two compulsory modules, one in each semester.
 Taken together, the modules explain why we have organisations, how they operate in society and what information is required of them by the external environment.

-Organisations and Analysis: examines some of the main analytical approaches and techniques required by managers and provides an introduction to financial accounting concepts and techniques.
+- Organisations and Analysis: examines some of the main analytical approaches and techniques required by managers and provides an introduction to financial accounting concepts and techniques.

-Management and Analysis: examines some of the alternative perspectives on management and the changing policy and business environment for organisations, and engages with accounting from a broader sociological perspective.
+- Management and Analysis: examines some of the alternative perspectives on management and the changing policy and business environment for organisations, and engages with accounting from a broader sociological perspective.

 In addition, you may choose to take an innovative module on enterprise and creativity, which helps you develop creativity and enterprise skills and take a proactive role in managing your learning.

-If you decide to take Management in your third and fourth years, you will take two compulsory modules:
+If you decide to take management in your third and fourth years, you will take two compulsory modules:

-Contemporary Issues in Management: provides a learning experience in which management students can understand and respond to current and likely future challenges that will face them in the near and intermediate future as managers and citizens.
+- Contemporary Issues in Management: provides a learning experience in which management students can understand and respond to current and likely future challenges that will face them in the near and intermediate future as managers and citizens.

-Organisation Studies: examines major organisational theories, surveys key topics in this area, and explores organisational forms that have emerged in recent times.
+- Organisation Studies: examines major organisational theories, surveys key topics in this area, and explores organisational forms that have emerged in recent times.

 In addition, you will take optional modules chosen from a wide range which reflects the expertise of staff in the School.
 Here is a sample of Honours modules which have been offered in previous years:

-Corporate Finance and Control
+- Corporate Finance and Control

-Financial Markets and Investments
+- Financial Markets and Investments

-Human Resource Management
+- Human Resource Management

-Knowledge Work: Practice and Context
+- Knowledge Work: Practice and Context

 In fourth year, you also have the option of undertaking a research project and submitting a dissertation.

 The compulsory modules listed here must be taken in order to graduate in this subject.
 However, most students at St Andrews take additional modules, either in their primary subject or from other subjects they are interested in.
-For Honours-level, students choose from a range of Honours modules, some of which are listed above.
-A full list of all modules available for the current academic year can be found in the module catalogue.
+For Honours level, students choose from a range of Honours modules, some of which are listed above.
+A full list of all modules appropriate to the programme for the current academic year can be found in the programme requirements.